Regina Maris (1908): History

 Regina at one time was believed to have been involved in the rescue of Danish Jews during World War II, but this was later disproven.

 Until 1963, the ship sailed under Swedish colors and was called Regina, rigged as a three-masted topsail running foresail schooner.
 Following a severe fire in 1963, she was purchased by the Norwegian shipping magnates Siegfried and John Aage Wilson and converted to serve as the latter's private yacht.
 Rebuilt with a very tall three-masted barquentine rig for this purpose, the ship was renamed Regina Maris ("Queen of the Sea").
 Between 1963 and 1984, she was used in many television and movie productions, conducted a global circuits, and underwent stints as a cruise ship, sail training facility, and marine mammal research vessel.

+In August 1972, during its initial intensification in the East Pacific, Hurricane Celeste was responsible for damaging the barquentine Regina Maris (schooner) with 58 people aboard which was impacted by high winds and rough seas, resulting in damage that led to the ship taking on 2000 gallons of water an hour.
+A Hurricane Hunter aircraft en route to the hurricane found the ship after receiving news that it was in the area and helped guide a rescue aircraft to the vessel before resuming its reconnaissance flight.
+The Vishva Tirth an Indian freighter, was the first vessel to arrive and it towed the Regina Maris to Los Angeles which took about 10 days.
+The Vishva Tirth took aboard most of the passengers from the Regina Maris.
+The Captain, Paul Maskell, along with the crew stayed on board the Regina Maris.
+The US Coast Guard Cutter Mellon arrived the day after the Vishva Tirth took the Regina Maris under tow and escorted both vessels for a few days.
+The Regina Maris was towed the entire way to Los Angeles by the Vishva Tirth.
+The towing was affected by Celeste and later by Hurricane Diana.
+While stranded, two people were treated for injuries on board the vessel.